BigBIueWhale/openwebui_config/README.md

 If you have enough RAM (say, 32 or 64 gigabytes) but don't have a GPU with enough VRAM, you can still use this step.

-1. Recommend to use only `qwen3:30b-a3b` and `qwen3:30b-a3b-think` for acceptable generation speed.
+1. Recommend to use only `qwen3:30b-a3b` and `qwen3:30b-a3b-think` for acceptable generation speed.\
+    Which TBH is sad because `qwen3:32b-think` is **so much better**.

-2. In OpenWebUI admin page, disable explicit `num_gpu` specification for all qwen models.\
+3. In OpenWebUI admin page, disable explicit `num_gpu` specification for all qwen models.\

     Note: There's an issue in CPU-only mode: prompt ingestion is normally 400-800 tokens per second on GPU (almost immediate).
 Whereas on CPU there's normally no speedup for prompt ingestion.
 Counterintuitively, offloading some layers to GPU (say if you only have 4 gigabytes of VRAM) can hurt the tok/s inference speed performance compared to `num_gpu=0` (CPU-only).
 However for qwen models offloading some layers to GPU (say, 7 layers out of 65) can significantly improve prompt ingestion speeds- but only if your GPU is new enough (Nvidia AMPERE architecture or above) due to an optimization implemented in llama.cpp.

-3. Run ollama with
+4. Run ollama with
       ```ps
       set OLLAMA_HOST=0.0.0.0 && set OLLAMA_KEEP_ALIVE=0 && set OLLAMA_NUM_PARALLEL=1 && ollama.exe serve
       ```